giav1n/NeuralFields.jl/README.md

 ## The general idea
 *NeuralFields.jl* is an open-source Julia based simulator of a network of interacting populations of spiking neurons.
 Instead of simulating the activity of spiking neurons, we integrate for each node the membrane potential density $p(v,t)$ that follows a Fokker-Planck equation [1].
-Inter nodes interaction is mediate via the mean and variance of the synaptic current, this allows to implement a masivelly parallel integration.
+Inter nodes interaction are mediate via the mean and variance of the synaptic current, this allows to implement a masivelly parallel integration.
 Finite-size fluctuations are included at each node following the idesa developed in [1,2].